-- Treat attendance as a priority. - Provide a safe, happy and stimulating environment for all pupils so that they feel valued and welcomed and know that their presence in school is important. - Promote good attendance at every opportunity, including at parent/carer consultation evenings and other meetings, at staff induction, in newsletters, in assemblies, on notice boards and on the website.
+- Treat attendance as a priority. - Provide a safe, happy and stimulating environment for all pupils so that they feel valued and welcomed and know that their presence in school is important. - Promote good attendance at every opportunity, including at parent/carer consultation evenings and other meetings, at staff induction, in newsletters, in assemblies, on notice boards and on the website. - Always ensure that there is telephone contact on the first day of absence. - Celebrate good and improved attendance. - Set attendance targets for the school (and for each year group if necessary). - Keep parents/carers regularly informed of their child's attendance levels.

-- Always use first day telephone contact. - Celebrate good and improved attendance. - Set attendance targets for the school (and for each year group if necessary). - Keep parents/carers regularly informed of their child's attendance levels. - Make good use of attendance data by specific analysis.
+- Make good use of attendance data by specific analysis.
 Analyse data and respond by targeting support for families and using county and National policies to ensure the school and parents adhere to their responsibilities. - Notify Governors at each full governing body meeting of attendance levels and what the school is doing to improve them.